 Comfortable beachhouse, light and airy, facing beautiful Mystery Bay and Montague Island, with views from every room.
 4-5 hours drive from Sydney, 3 from Canberra.
 Moruya Airport Rex flights from Sydney is 40 minutes drive.
 Merimbula Airport Rex flights from Melbourne is 1 hour 20 minutes.

 The main house is on the first floor 10 steps.
 The front veranda stretches the length of the building, facing east with views of the beach, the rocky cliffs, the ocean and spotted gums.
 Only the access road, with limited local traffic, separates you from the grassy slope down to the beach.
 Accommodation is in one spacious and one snug bedroom, each with a queen bed, with choice of one queen or two single doonas.
-There is a travel cot for smaller family members.
 Our house and garden, the Council beach and wooded campground are dog friendly with specified beach-access times from October to May.
 The beach provides sheltered swimming, bodyboarding and snorkelling.
 The area is bordered by Eurobodalla National Park, with abundant wildlife, excellent surf beaches, and walks through bush, rocks, grassy clifftops and sandy beaches.
 Narooma town is 10 minutes drive and the National Trust village of Central Tilba only 5 minutes.

 Why you'll love Mystery Bay

-The house is on two self contained levels: upstairs is a fabulously simple two bedroom home, furnished and equipped with a view to comfort, amenity and relaxation; downstairs is a work in progress, but we hope to be able to offer an additional two bedrooms and bathroom to guests in the near future.
+The house is on two self contained levels: upstairs is a fabulously simple two bedroom home, furnished and equipped with a view to comfort, amenity and relaxation; downstairs is a small private apartment for our use only.
 The house is surrounded by an established bushy garden, home to many birds, possums, bandicoots, and giving privacy from neighbours.
 Entrance is by stairs from the garden to a back veranda, that soaks up the afternoon sun.
 The kitchen/living/dining room opens to the front veranda with spectacular panoramic views, even from the kitchen sink The main bedroom faces out to sea too, so you can lie in bed and watch the moonlight on the water or look for passing whales.
 The second bedroom is smaller and facing north, but still provides glimpses from bed of the rocks, beach and sea.
-The retro bathroom has a shower over a hip bath, great for soaking your feet or bathing small children.
-There is a table tennis table and assorted beach gear in the garage.
-There is a laundry hidden away at the back of the garden and a hills hoist.
-A small orchard and herb garden are underway.

 We've kept our pricing simple, with no hidden extras.
 Our price includes luxurious bamboo/cotton bedlinen, bamboo towels, use of beach towels and beach gear, a well stocked pantry, in-season farm produce when availableand free use of wireless internet and the phone your mobile is unlikely to work in or near the house.
 You'll find all sorts of useful things like a bird book, binoculars, radio, picnic rug, thermos, candles, veranda rugs, DVDs, books, magazines and more.
 We leave you full instructions about the house and a local information folder with suggestions for where you can drive to, if you can tear yourself away from everything within walking distance